jetstream-cloud/js2docs/docs/migration/migration_overview.md

 ## Jetstream 1 & 2 availability

-Jetstream1 will remain online through the end of Q1 2022.
-We are no longer accepting any new allocations on Jetstream1 as Jetstream2 has entered operations phase.
+Jetstream1 will remain online through the end of July 2022.
+We are no longer accepting any new allocations on Jetstream1 as Jetstream2 has entered operations phase. ***There will be no extension beyond July 31 for Jetstream1.
+All allocations will be disabled and denied access at that time.***

 We strongly recommend users migrate to JS2 as soon as possible.
 VMs on JS1 will continue running as long as you have a valid allocation there BUT only until it is decommissioned.
 The TACC cloud of JS1 will likely be taken down in stages prior to the IU cloud.